 The Insignia feels most at home on the motorway, with all engines capable of swift yet frugal process.
 Opt for one of the 2.0-litre diesels though, and you’ll get Vauxhall’s Whisper quiet technology.
 This means even the torquiest 168hp diesel feels amazingly refined on the road.
 It’ll also manage well over 60mpg.
 It can’t compete in the quality-stakes but, for motorway miles on a budget, the Insignia is worth consideration.

-Spec up your perfect Insignia with our Vauxhall Insignia configurator – you’ll get only the best deals from Vauxhall-approved franchises.
+Spec up your perfect Insignia with our Vauxhall Insignia configurator – you’ll get great deals from Vauxhall-approved franchises.

 For the price of a mid-range Passat, you could bag yourself the luxuriously-appointed Jaguar XE.
 While the Volkswagen is a comfortable cruiser, sit behind the wheel of the XE and you’ll immediately realise it’s a sportier machine.
 Impeccably well put together, the interior is topped off by a fantastic new infotainment system as standard.